RESPrep

 Exam takeaway

 A lease = exclusive possession for a term at a rent.
 Know the key clauses (deposit, diplomatic clause, break clause, repairs, quiet enjoyment, subletting consent).
 Lease stamp duty (0.4%) is the tenant's.
-URA requires a 3-month minimum rental period, caps occupancy, and requires immigration checks.
+URA requires a 3-month minimum rental period, caps occupancy at 6 unrelated persons (8 for units of at least 90 sqm under the relaxation running to 31 Dec 2028).
+Under CEA's PGD, run the identity checks on **every tenant *and* occupier — SCs and PRs included — before the lease is signed: original NRIC/pass checked and copied, photo matched face-to-face, validity verified with ICA/MOM, then the signed Checklist submitted to the estate agent and kept 5 years**.
 Tenancies end by expiry, notice, surrender or forfeiture; distress was abolished in 2020.

 Ready to test yourself?